archivesunleashed/Juxta-Collage/README.md

   <a href="https://github.com/archivesunleashed/Juxta-Collage#table-of-contents"><b>Back to ToC</b></a>
 </p>

-## 6. Create JUXTA files
+## 6. Create collage

-Next, will create all of the juxta files and tiles needed to view in a web browser.
+Next, will create all of the files and tiles needed to view the collage in a web browser.

-We are creating a new directory for all of the JUXTA files.
+We are creating a new directory for all of the files.
 You will need to make a few modifications to the command below:

 `THREADS=4 /Users/fritz/Desktop/13709Juxta/juxta/juxta.sh images.dat example`